 Make sure you’re covered on your next trip

 With policies under $1.36/day, find a policy that fits YOU.

 Get travel insurance.
 What you’ll find is that the coverage you get isn’t expensive at all when you compare it to other types of insurance like auto.
 The key is to pay attention to the line items that you get for the policy you ultimate select and even if you remotely suspect you’ll be doing some outdoor activity, make sure you’re covered.
 If you’re not sure, make sure to ask or just go with travelcuts travel insurance because you know extreme sports are included.

 As travelcuts says, life without travel insurance would look like this:

-If you live in the US, check out insurance from Allianz to make sure you have the right extreme sports insurance coverage.
+If you live in the US or elsewhere in the world, check out insurance from World Nomads to make sure you have the right extreme sports insurance coverage.